Advanced Finishing Techniques: Part 3

 When I suggest I can deliver back to them an actual timeline with color corrected footage that has ‘handles’ (allowing their editor to make slight editorial changes without coming back to me to color correct and render those extra frames), suddenly I look to them like David slaying the big boy Goliath.

 But in the past year, probably half my jobs benefited from Scene Cut Detection

 And I don’t fight the trend; if a project benefits from this workflow then I’ll adapt.
 But it also means I need to understand the intricacies of working ‘flat file’.

 In Part 3, we’re going to look at the intricacy of revising shots in Scene Cut Detection

 The key is to make sure our editor starts her render from the same timecode start with each revised Quicktime that she sends us.
 If she doesn’t, we’ll need to find a cut point in the first few seconds of the movie to line up the revised edit with the initial edit that we ran through the Scene Cut Detector.

 To keep this workflow from bogging down, I don’t try to replace every shot in the original timeline with the newly revised movie.
 After all, if a single shot is shortened by even a frame or two, all my edits will be wrong for the rest of the movie.

-No – the key is selectively use Resolve’s ‘Force Conform’ command and only update the bits of the timeline that need updating and leave everything else alone.
+No – the key is selective use of Resolve’s ‘Force Conform’ command and only update the bits of the timeline that need updating and leave everything else alone.

-We’ll also look at using an Output mask during color correction to solve another problem I’m having
+We’ll also look at using an Output mask during color correction to solve another problem.

 And why I need to remove the Output mask when doing my final render.